Marshal-AM/pocu/README.md

 ## 8. Conclusion

-POCU unifies a conversational AI agent, wallet-native commerce protocols, and ledger-executed machine learning into a single verifiable stack on Hedera.
-It is not a prototype of an idea—it is a working system where matrix multiplications run in Solidity, audit trails live on HCS, gas is reimbursed through signed mandates, and trained models arrive as HTS NFTs in the user's wallet.
+POCU unifies a conversational AI agent, Google AP2 wallet-native payments, and ledger-executed machine learning into a single verifiable stack on Hedera.
+It is not a prototype of an idea—it is a working system where Tensor Operations run on-chain, audit trails live on HCS, training takes place through signed mandates, and a literal trained model manifest arrives along with an HTS NFT in the user's wallet.

 For the AI agent era, POCU proves that autonomous agents can discover data, spend within user-defined budgets, execute complex on-chain work, and deliver tangible tokenized artifacts—all with cryptographic proof of every step.
 For Hedera, POCU demonstrates that the ledger is not merely a settlement layer—it is a **compute surface** waiting for the right interface.

 For users who have never written a line of PyTorch, POCU makes ML training as simple as describing a goal in chat.
-For developers and judges who demand proof, every weight hash, every batch, and every payment is on-chain and auditable.
+For developers and organisations who demand proof, every weight hash, every batch, and every payment is on-chain and auditable.

 **The ledger is no longer just a ledger—it is a compute surface, and POCU is the agent that makes it usable.**

 ---

 *Built for the Hedera AI Hackathon.
-POCU v2.0.0 — On-Chain CPU (cpuarc).*
+POCU v1.0.0*